-As part of our overall response to the Modern Slavery Act, Accenture UK has appointed David Sawyer as our Modern Slavery Act Officer to lead our compliance with the Modern Slavery Act.
+David Sawyer continues, as our nominated Modern Slavery Act Officer, to lead our compliance with the Modern Slavery Act.
 David is our managing director with responsibility for geographic operations in the United Kingdom and Ireland; his responsibilities include workplace safety, procurement and corporate citizenship.

-The board of directors of Accenture (UK) Limited has approved this statement to be signed on its behalf by Oliver Benzecry as its designated director, at its board meeting on 28 February 2017, and the information in this statement is accurate as at that date.
+The board of directors of Accenture (UK) Limited has approved this statement to be signed on its behalf by Oliver Benzecry as its designated director, at its board meeting on 21 February 2018, and the information in this statement is accurate as at that date.